input-output-hk/partner-chains/dev/local-environment/README.md

 - 1 x Db-sync
 - 1 x Ogmios
 - 1 x Kupo
-- 1 x Ubuntu / NodeJS image for running pc-contracts-cli
+- 1 x Ubuntu / NodeJS image for running smart-contracts commands

 The stack `setup.sh` script will create a docker-compose.yml stack configuration files, and populate an .env file with environment values.
 The stack can be deployed with `docker-compose up -d`.